 Reissuing paper bonds with a survivor named on them

-- Take the filled-out form to a financial institution where you sign it in front of a person who can certify or guarantee your signature.
+- Take the form to a financial institution and sign it in front of a person who can certify or guarantee your signature.

-- Mail the filled-out, signed form, the bonds, and a certified copy of the death certificate to the Treasury Retail Securities Site.
+- Mail the form, the bonds, and a certified copy of the death certificate to the address given on the form.

 The instructions in this section are for the situation in which no person named on the bond is living and all of the following are true.
 The estate of the person who died (or who died last if two people are named on the bond)